syh7/DnDwiki/src/main/resources/parsed/inquisitors/arc 2/session 8 - spidermike.md

 - Mike knows the business of the camp, names and personalities of guards, who to talk to to get shit done

-+ ask how Idris was captured
++ ask how Idrisse was captured
 + Middle of the night
 + Purple light, deep growl between tents
-+ A creature with spikes on its back was facing Idris' tent
++ A creature with spikes on its back was facing Idrisse' tent
 + Guards followed
-+ Idris came out
++ Idrisse came out
 + Guards imprisoned her and left with her and the creature
 + Creature was centipede/scorpion/ spider combination, dog-sized
 + The NG fought a bigger version in the tower